Lightnet/threenextreact/docs/nextthree.md

   - sidebar (work in progress)
   -

+- Assets:
   - upload file types (work in progress)
   - save to database as base64 string
   - delete (not added)
   - file limit size check? (not added)